Sasquatch1102/BalancedPokeTcg/README.md

 Nidorina;
 - Hp 70 -> 80
-- Double Kick cost -2 Colorless, +1 Grass
+- Double Kick cost changed to 2 Grass

 Nidoqueen;
 - Hp 90 -> 100
-- Boyfriend cost -1 Colorless, +1 Grass
+- Boyfriend cost change to 2 Grass
-- Boyfriend deals 50 damage for each Nidoking on your bench instead of 20
+- Boyfriend deals 50 additional damage for each Nidoking on your bench instead of 20
 - Mega Punch cost -1 Grass
 - Added Lightning Resistence